RajibMiah/Leetcode-solution-with-cpp/README.md

    g++ Easy/two_sum.cpp -o two_sum
    ./two_sum

-##🎯 Contributions
+## 🎯 Contributions
 Feel free to contribute by adding new solutions or optimizing existing ones!
 Here’s how you can contribute:

-Fork the repository
+- Fork the repository
-   Create a new branch (git checkout -b feature-new-solution) Add your solution
+   # create a new branch (git checkout -b feature-new-solution)
+   # Add your solution
-   Commit and push (git push origin feature-new-solution) Create a pull request
+   # Commit and push (git push origin feature-new-solution)
+   # Create a pull request

-   ⭐ Let's Connect
+##⭐ Let's Connect

 If you find this repository helpful, consider giving it a ⭐ and following me on GitHub!

 Happy Coding! 🚀

-Copy and paste this into your `README.md` file.
-Let me know if you need